Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/caxwindow2t-class.md

 #### <a name="parameters"></a>Parametry

 *TBase*<br/>
-Třída, ze které `CAxWindowT` je odvozena.
+Třída, ze které `CAxWindowT` odvozena.

 ## <a name="members"></a>Členové